projectsbyif/openapis/pages/scenario-1-choosing-the-best-mobile-network-operator.md

 There&rsquo;s no shortage of comparison websites: finding a new mobile phone contract or broadband provider is easier than ever.
 But today&rsquo;s comparison sites are typically geared towards price, helping people find the _cheapest_ deal.

 What if a comparison service had access to richer information about its users instead?
-What if it knew about the places where people struggle with signal strength, their preference for strong ethics, or their _real_ data usage rather than a single monthly number.
+What if it knew about the places where people struggle with signal strength, their preference for strong ethics, or their _real_ data usage rather than a single monthly number?

 Data like this could enable the creation of services for managing and switching between mobile network providers: ones that optimise based on privacy or signal strength.